2seaq/react-wallet/README.md

 Note this is still needs alot of work and there are plenty of bugs :D

+## Live Version

+I have a live implementation running on Testnet4 at https://wallet.osys.com

+Note: Its a custodial wallet that uses Oauth (Google / Github) It is what it is..
+Its all kind of experimental so may not always be running.
+Have a look at osys.com for details on my nodes too.

 ## Service

 A related Spring Boot application is located in a separate repository.